Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Proofs of Theorems 1, 2 and 3

 Here, we notice that $(x_{0,0}^\circ,x_{0,2}^\circ) = \big(0, \frac{\beta}{\beta+\gamma}(1-\lambda)\big)$ uniquely solves~\eqref{suc7dg} if

 where $x^\circ$ is uniquely determined by $(x_{0,0}^\circ,x_{0,2}^\circ)$.
 So, let us assume that \eqref{casei} does \emph{not} hold true.
 Then, if a point $(x_{0,0},x_{0,2})\in[0,1)^2$ that solves \eqref{suc7dg} exists, then necessarily $x_{0,0}>0$ as otherwise $x_{0,2}=x_{0,2}^\circ$ (by \eqref{suc7dg_a}) and \eqref{casei} would hold, contradicting the hypothesis.
-This proves the second part of Theorem~\ref{th2}.
+This proves the second part of Theorem~2.

-\subsection{Proof of Theorem~\ref{th3}: Fluid Optimality}
+\subsection{Proof of Theorem~3: fluid optimality}

-We give a proof for Theorem~\ref{th3}.
-The non-linear structure taken by the $h_i$'s when $x_{0,2}=0$, see~\eqref{h_i_JBTd_def}, complicates the analysis and the identification of a Lyapunov function.
+The non-linear structure taken by the $h_i$'s when $x_{0,2}=0$, see~(6), complicates the analysis and the identification of a Lyapunov function.
 For this reason, our strategy is based on a divide-and-conquer approach.
 This will actually provide insights about the dynamics followed by fluid solutions.
 For simplicity, we provide a proof assuming that~$B<\infty$, which is essentially equivalent to assume that $x_{i,2}(0)=0$ for all $i$ large enough; this is not critical as $x_{i,2}^\star=0$ for all $i\ge 2$.

 Let $\overline{Q}(x)\bydef \sum_{i= 1}^Bix_{i,2}$, i.e., the overall number of jobs in the system in state~$x$.
 The following lemma gives a property on the time derivative of $\overline{Q}(x(t))$.

 \begin{lemma} Let $x(t)$ be a fluid solution induced by JIQ such that $x(0)\in\mathcal{S}_1$ and $B<\infty$.
 If~$t$ is a point of differentiability, then